salire123/talk-with-chat-gpt-webui/README.md

 ##  To-do List

-- [👌] Use ChatGPT API in this web application
+- [x] Use ChatGPT API in this web application

     - [ ] let chat bot remember the chat 🤷‍♀️(idk i work or not now(testing))

-- [👌] Create a website to host the chatbot
+- [x] Create a website to host the chatbot

-    - [👌] let user set the chat log font size
+    - [x] let user set the chat log font size

     - [ ] show all previous chat